HISTORY 192-170--ONLINE TRITON COLLEGE

 PART VI: WEEKLY SYLLABUS of REQUIRED READINGS AND ACTIVITIES:

-My Plan right now is to have one lesson for each class day, for a total of around 15 max.
+My Plan right now is to have enough material for you to do so that you are fully engaged for each class day of the term.
 You will also be taking exams on some of the class days you are also reading and participating in discussions.

 PART VII: "Discussions" grade = 20 per cent

 What is it comprised of?
-It is mostly comprised of my SUBJECTIVE JUDGEMENT.
+It is mostly comprised of my SUBJECTIVE JUDGMENT.

-· Online courtesy.
+• Online courtesy.
 Don't go overboard with this.
 I mean just normal good taste and good manners.
 Of course you can disagree.
 But I expect calm maturity out of you, because you are in a serious adult setting.
-For example, profanity is never appropriate nor permited in a professional environment.
+For example, profanity is never appropriate nor permitted in a professional environment.
 Neither are insults, or other personal comments.

 Special needs: I assume that anyone who has special needs has already been accomodated by the college or university where you are taking this course.
 If that is not true, then please contact your appropriate dean or counselor in your institution so that you may be directed to the appropriate office.